MaxLell/Pacman_Business_Card/Documentation/Blog/9 - Phase 1 - Software Architecture/Software Architecture - Pacman Game.md

 - Model -> this will be the object, that holds the game's data.
 I called it "the environment".
 - Control -> these will be the actions that the agents of the game are doing
 - View -> this groups the functionality that exposes the game to the outside world.
 That can be the rendering on a GUI or the Terminal.
+But this is also the interface to which the AI has access to.

 I can now decompose this high level groups into classes: